jhvanderschee/hugocodex/content/en/add-ons/webshop.md

 ### Installation

-Before you can add the webshop you need to [create a Mollie account](https://www.mollie.com).
+Before you can add the webshop, in order to manage the payments, you need to [create a Mollie account](https://www.mollie.com) or a [Paypal one](https://paypal.com).

 Mollie will ask you to register your website.
 They will verify if you have a proper return policy, clearly mentioned company data and clear general terms and conditions.
 Once your website is approved by Mollie you can add payment methods.
 Go to [https://useplink.com](https://useplink.com) and register.
 Within your Mollie dashboard you can click on your profile and select 'Payment links' to go to your Plink account.
 Create a re-usable link with a variable amount and description.

+If you choose to use [Paypal and the payment methods it is offering, you'll need to configure your Paypal.me profile](https://paypal.me).

-Once you have done that, you are ready to add the webshop to your website.
+Once you have done that, you are ready to add the webshop to your website in 4 easy steps.

 #### Step 1.
 Add scripts to the footer